mrcavalcanti/mosaicoo/SUPPORT.md

 **Please note:**

-- The Grafana project uses GitHub mainly for tracking bugs and feature requests.
+- The Mosaicoo project uses GitHub mainly for tracking bugs and feature requests.
 - Do not open an issue just to ask a question.
 The issue will be closed immediately.
 - Only submit issues for bug reports, feature requests, or enhancements.